 According to LinkedIn, “Members possess a mind-blowing ~10 billion years of professional experience.
 Billions of trials and experiments, of mistakes and successes, in nearly every country and every industry.”

 We can see their point.
-That really is an incredible store of knowledge and being able to tap into that sounds like a fantastic idea.
+That is an incredible knowledge storage and being able to tap into that sounds like a fantastic idea.
 But is it all sunshine and digital roses, or will there be a downside too?

 1) Wide range of topics

 AI can come up with far more topics and ideas in a much shorter time than humans ever could.
-This could lead to an explosion of content on LinkedIn with discussion of far more than we currently have.
+This could lead to an explosion of content on LinkedIn with a discussion of far more subjects than the platform currently has.

 2) Genuine visibility for some

 Some members will be able to use this feature to contribute their expertise and gain wider visibility.
-If they take the time to provide quality content, that can only contribute to them being seen as an expert.
-This really could introduce them to new contacts, new clients, and greater opportunities.
+If they take the time to provide quality content, that can contribute to them being seen as an expert.
+Such exposure could open doors for new contacts, new clients, and greater opportunities.